 Graphics providers are always on the lookout for new printing and cutting solutions to help them provide the latest products and quickest service solutions to meet their clients’ needs.
-They seek increased automated capabilities, and seamless integration into their existing workflows, which will expand the overall versatility of the output/finishing capabilities.
+They seek increased automated capabilities and seamless integration into their existing workflows, which will expand the overall versatility of their output/finishing capabilities.

 Adding the right printer/cutter system to your workflow requires a detailed analysis of your production processes, from the materials being used to the types of applications you are currently producing as well as others you would like to break into in the future.

 Randy Paar, marketing manager for Display Graphics at Melville, New York-based Canon Solutions America, notes that digital cutting systems are here to stay and over the past five to 10 years have become much more affordable for smaller shops to purchase.

 “Printing and cutting workflows are increasingly being integrated to improve production efficiencies and reduce errors and waste.
 The increasing need to meet shorter and shorter turnaround times is one of the drivers behind improving efficiencies,” Paar explains.
 “Additionally, improved workflows reduce the dependence on highly skilled, highly paid operators to manage operating the technology.”